adamant/adamant.language.reference/reference-types.md

 ## Moving References

 We've seen how references can be borrowed both immutably and mutably.
 However, sometimes one needs to actually transfer ownership of a reference to change who is responsible for releasing the object.
 To do this, use the special lifetime `~own` and the `move` keyword.
 Lifetimes are explained in detail later.
 Every reference has a lifetime, and the lifetime of all references that own their value is the special lifetime `~own`.
-In all the examples above, the own lifetime has been inferred by the compiler, so it wasn't necessary to type it.
+In all the examples above, the lifetime has been inferred by the compiler, so it wasn't necessary to type it.

 Imagine we need a function that will use up an object some how.
 Say it will read the rest of and close a file.
 Then it will want to take responsibility for releasing that object.
 Of course, any such example for points will be a little contrived, but here goes.